NatarBL/Draft-Project/README.md

 # NFL Draft Project

-My NFL draft project take the stats of NFL players and organizes their PPR (point per reception) per week and charts them so fantasy football "coaches" can see hwo a players performance changes weeks by week.
+The NFL draft project takes the stats of NFL players and organizes their PPR (point per reception) per week and charts them so fantasy football "coaches" can see a players performance change weekly.

 ## Usage
 NOTE: First run server i.e, main.py